JanssenProject/jans/docs/admin/auth-server/client-management/client-authn.md

 The Client does not authenticate itself at the Token Endpoint, either because it uses only the Implicit Flow (and so does not use the Token Endpoint) or because it is a Public Client with no Client Secret or other authentication mechanism.

-## Using Private Key for Authentication

-### Security Features Of Private Key Authentication

-- **Secure Storage**: Hardware Security Module(HSM) or Trusted Platform Module(TPM) can be used to securely store private key and sign using it.
-These modules make it impossible to access private key from outside.
-- **Smaller footprint**: Unlike shared secret, where client secret resides on authorization server as well as client, the private key only exists on client.
-This reduced footprint reduces potential risks.
-- **Limited Time Validity**: JWT can be set to expire after a certain duration.
-Similarly, client certificates can be made to expire.
-This makes it harder to execute replay attacks using a compromised token or certificate.

 ## Want to contribute?